Event Listeners

 removeEventListener

-Event listeners can be removed using removeEventListener() method.
+Event listeners can be removed using the removeEventListener() method.
 This is another advantage of using event listeners.
 Here is an example.

 const btn=document.querySelector("button");